-Determining who can be the applicant for the Assistance for Isolated Children (AIC) Scheme 010-03020020
+Determining who can be the applicant for the Assistance for Isolated Children (AIC) 010-03020020

 An approved applicant must be the person with primary or joint responsibility for the student's care and will be one of the following:

-• the person with whom the student normally lives
+- the person with whom the student normally lives (when not living away to attend school)

 While there may be more than one approved applicant for a student, only one claim may be accepted for a student for a particular period.
 Where the person who is an approved applicant for a student has changed, a new claim must be lodged.

-When a person contacts to advise the death, the death must be confirmed.
-Where the student lives with more than one possible applicant (for example, with both parents) and the one who applied for benefits dies, the surviving parent/guardian may be eligible to receive the remaining entitlements for the year.
-However, a new claim for AIC will need to be lodged, and eligibility criteria met to be payable.
-See Eligibility for Assistance for Isolated Children (AIC) Scheme.
+If an applicant dies, their death must be confirmed.
+If the student lives with multiple possible applicants (for example, with both parents) and the one who applied dies, the surviving parent/guardian may receive the remaining entitlements for the year.
+A new claim for AIC must be lodged, and eligibility criteria must be met.
+See Assistance for Isolated Children (AIC) eligibility.

 Generally, the death of the applicant's partner will not have an impact on the payment of AIC to the applicant, unless they are in receipt of Additional Boarding Allowance (ABA).